tlswg/tls-subcerts/draft-ietf-tls-subcerts.md

-scenarios where clock skew is an issue, it may be preferable to issue multiple delegated credentials with overlapping validity periods and present to clients the delegated credential with extra leeway between the current time and both the begining and the end of the validity period.
+scenarios where clock skew is an issue, it may be preferable to issue multiple delegated credentials with overlapping validity periods and present to clients the delegated credential with extra leeway between the current time and both the beginning and the end of the validity period.